- The Vines Inquiry

 Part 11: Chalk-toothed Menace

-AKA - The Grinch makes some valid points
+AKA - But did the Grinch makes some valid points?

 Frank’s eyes scurried around the diner, suddenly worried.
 As it turned out, Harlow’s mother had early and often warned her children about the Vines house.